yoyo1989/Model-SNIcbl/README.md

 # Model-SNIcbl

-Spectra data of the following SNe Ic-bl are added:
+Spectra of the following SNe Ic-bl are added:
 - 97ef: no GRB
 - 98bw: with GRB 980425
 - 06aj: with GRB 060218